david11133/side-quests/README.md

-# A collection of freelancing projects of mine
+# A Collection of Freelancing Projects of Mine

+This repo contains small freelancing gigs and projects I am doing on **Upwork**.
+Each folder is an individual project.